 The strategy is how you will achieve your objectives.
 It’s the big picture game plan on how objectives will be reached.
 The strategy includes audience(s) to be targeted, desired positioning, allocation of resources and marketing mix.
 A plan may have multiple strategies.

-Sample Marketing Strategy: Promote winter activities through social media and public relations to reach winter-minded audience
+Sample Marketing Strategy: Promote winter activities to reach winter-minded audience.

 7. List the Tactics and Implementation

 A tactical marketing plan is an actionable marketing plan.
 These are the tasks; the detailed action plan that includes timing and details of all major steps.
 Tactics include collateral, digital marketing, social media, websites, public relations, and trade shows.
 Other tactics include conferences, email marketing, word of mouth, direct sales, and lead generation.
 These are all the things that you will do in order to accomplish your objectives.
 This section includes a tactical implementation strategy and/or timeline.